 Yet, as noble as the cause is, Marsolais-Nahwegahbow recognizes that people aren’t going to buy the product if it’s not good-tasting coffee.

 Birch Bark currently offers five blends, including espresso and decaf varieties, each retailing for $18.99 per pound.
-In taste tastes, he said his coffee consistently came back with high praise from consumers.
+In taste tests, he said his coffee consistently came back with high praise from consumers.
 The key, he believes, is sticking to the organic, fair trade, freshly roasted mantra he set out with.

 “People are going to get their coffee so freshly roasted – within two to three days,” he said.
 “It's going to be unreal.”